Tips for a low maintenance garden

-Most gardeners will agree that the most time consuming aspect of turf maintenance is the edges - even if you splash out on a specialist tool.
+Most gardeners will agree that the most time-consuming aspect of turf maintenance is the edges - even if you splash out on a specialist tool.
 Grass can also begin to take over your garden borders if left unchecked.
 Installing some simple stone or wooden edging addresses both issues - and it also adds instant polish to your landscaping.

 When it comes to plants, that is.
-Conifers, grasses and certain varieties of shrub are all low maintenance garden plants that can add texture, height and colour to your garden without being too demanding of your time.
+Conifers, grasses and certain varieties of the shrub are all low maintenance garden plants that can add texture, height and colour to your garden without being too demanding of your time.
 Consider periwinkle, daffodils, ferns - your local garden centre will be able to point you in the direction of undemanding species to suit your soil type.

-The key is to prep the soil before planting and keep new plants adequately watered - particularly while they're becoming established.
+The key is to prep the soil before planting and keeps new plants adequately watered - particularly while they're becoming established.
 If you treat them carefully at first, you'll be rewarded with a garden full of plants that will thrive with a minimum of upkeep.

 Planting in containers can be a real timesaver, particular when it comes to weeding.
 They're also ideal for gardeners with reduced mobility, as they're at a more convenient height.

 While you can grow almost anything in a container, you'll also want to make careful choices when it comes to planting.
 For example, root vegetables will be limited by the space available to them.
 And do bear in mind that some containers will need a good scrub every now and then to keep them looking their best.